-The Self-Management Community of Practice (CoP) brings together a region-wide network of health care professionals, researchers and community members living and working in the South East LHIN.
-We rely on our CoP to respond to our confidence surveys, provide input into our annual Self-Management Forum, and generally promote self-management in their community.
+The Self-Management Community of Practice (CoP) brings together a region-wide network of health care professionals, researchers and community members living and working in South East Ontario.
+We rely on our Communities of Practice to respond to our confidence surveys, provide input into our annual Self-Management Forum, and generally promote self-management in their community.

 You can get involved today with our CoP in a number of ways.